-If you live in the unincorporated area of Harris County or inside the city limits of any city except Houston, you can call us at (713) 920-2831, 24 hours per day.
+If you live in the unincorporated area of Harris County or within the city limits of any city in Harris County, except Houston, you can call us at (713) 920-2831, 24 hours per day.

 Your name will be kept confidential.

 If you live in the unincorporated areas of Harris County you can burn trash and leaves produced at your residence if you do not have regular garbage service provided by a government agency.
 You should check your deed restrictions also.
 You cannot burn any material generated by a business.
 If you live inside the Houston City Limits contact the Bureau of Air Quality Control at (713) 640-4200 for information on burning.
 If you live inside the city limits of any other city, call your city health department or fire marshal.